-- increases in transportation costs or transportation delays; - work stoppages and labor strikes;

-- introduction of non-native invasive organisms into new environments; - recessionary trends in international markets; - legal and regulatory changes and the burdens and costs of our compliance with a variety of laws, including export controls, import and customs trade restrictions, tariffs and other regulations including those related to the COVID-19 pandemic such as the temporary suspension of our operations in Mexico in April 2020; - fluctuations in exchange rates, particularly the value of the U.S. dollar relative to other currencies; and - political unrest, terrorism, and economic instability.
+- increases in transportation costs or transportation delays; - work stoppages and labor strikes; - introduction of non-native invasive organisms into new environments; - recessionary trends in international markets; - legal and regulatory changes and the burdens and costs of our compliance with a variety of laws, including export controls, import and customs trade restrictions, tariffs and other regulations; - fluctuations in exchange rates, particularly the value of the U.S. dollar relative to other currencies; and - political unrest, terrorism, and economic instability.